-The 20 stone cottages centre on a lovely pool and taverna serving authentic Cretan home cooking.
+The 22 stone cottages are centred around a taverna serving authentic Cretan home cooking, the adjoining main and kids' pools, plus an adults-only pool (for over 16s) in a 'quiet zone'.
 Popular with local Greeks, Eleonas is also a working farm.
 They grow their own fruit and vegetables, produce olive oil, and keep goats and chickens.
 Guests are welcome to help feed the animals, and can also take cooking lessons or learn how to milk the goats and make cheese.
 It’s a great choice for those searching to escape commercial tourist resorts and urban chaos, and a fantastic set-up for families, who are as warmly welcomed as everyone else.
 One of our favourite finds in Crete.

 - Within walking distance of a lovely lake and a dramatic gorge for picturesque hikes